ashfurrow/blog/source/blog/2016-08-21-building-compassionate-software.html.markdown

 2. **Teams with Psychological Safety Perform Better.** I'm going to describe what psychological safety means and what it looks like.
 3. **How to Implement Psychological Safety on Your Team.** After we have a firm grasp on feelings and psychological safety, I want to discuss some ways to start improving your team's performance and dynamics.

 I've had this topic on my mind for a long time, and I'm really excited to get started.
-Let'd dive in!
+Let's dive in!

 ## Feelings Matter